cybermelons/docuchat-ai-assistant-demo/README.md

 An intelligent document assistant that helps you chat with your documents using AI.
 Upload documents, ask questions, and get instant answers based on your content.

+## 🎯 Portfolio Demo

+This is a portfolio demonstration project showcasing:
+- Modern AI integration with Groq LLM and vector search
+- Client-side document processing with PDF.js
+- Session-based multi-tenancy with Supabase RLS
+- Real-time progress tracking and error handling
+- Clean, responsive UI built with Next.js and TypeScript

 ## Features

 - **Document Upload**: Support for multiple file formats